Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to score more than 57 points only twice this year.
+- Auburn has combined with its opponents to score more than 57 points just two times this season.

-- Saturday's total is 6.0 points lower than the two team's combined 63 points per game average.
+- Saturday's over/under is 6.0 points lower than the two team's combined 63 points per game average.

-- The 49.7 combined points per game that these two squads have allowed this season are 7.3 fewer than the 57 total in this contest.
+- The 49.7 combined points per game that these two squads have allowed this season are 7.3 fewer than the 57 over/under in this contest.

-- The Tigers and their opponents score an average of 55.8 points per game, 1.2 fewer than Saturday's total.
+- The average total in Tigers games this season is 55.8, 1.2 points fewer than Saturday's over/under of 57 .

 - The 60.0 PPG average total in Panthers games this season is 3.0 points more than this game's over/under.